Adolph Bolliger Award

-The award consists of a certificate and a monetary prize.
-The value and mode of payment will be determined by the Council and published with the call for nominations each year.
+The award consists of a certificate and a monetary prize of $500.
+The mode of payment will be determined by the Council and payment arranged with the student after the conference.

 - Only student members of the Society are eligible.

 - The applicant must be the sole or senior author of the paper for which the award is made.

 - In the case of multiple authors, students must provide to Council a statement describing the contribution of other authors to the research.

 - Submitted applications will be short-listed by the Council for consideration for the award prior to the Annual Meeting.

 - A judging panel will be appointed by the Council to assess short-listed applicants for the award at the Annual Scientific Meeting.